rajeevgit8055hub/rajeevtiwari.github.io/README.md

 - 🎓 **MA – Master of Arts** from **University of Allahabad** (First Division).
 - 💻 **ADCA** – Advanced Diploma in Computer Application.
-- 🧾 **Tally Prime with GST** – Certified for business accounting with GST compliance.
+- 📒 **Tally Prime with GST** – Certified for business accounting with GST compliance.
-- 💡 **CCC (NIELIT)** – Strong foundation in digital literacy and productivity tools.
+- 🖥️ **CCC (NIELIT)** – Strong foundation in digital literacy and productivity tools.

-I'm also engaged in continuous learning in:
+- 🗄️ **SQL (PostgreSQL)** – Skilled in database management, querying, and data analysis.

-- SQL through PostgreSQL
+- 📊 **Power BI** – Proficient in building interactive dashboards and data visualizations.
-- Data Visualization using Power BI
+- 📈 **Tableau** – Creating insightful dashboards and visual storytelling with data.
-- Python for data cleaning and scripting
+- 🐍 **Python** – Learning for data cleaning, automation, and scripting tasks.

 ---